anilsemizoglu/dataMCplotMaker/README.md

   - dataMCplotMaker(TH1F* data, std::vector < TH1F* > Backgrounds, std::vector < char* > Titles*, char* title, char* Title2, std::string Options, std::vector < Color_t > colors)

 Mandatory arguments:
-  - data: a histogram of the data
+  - data: a histogram of the data.
+If you have no data, set this equal to a null histogram [TH1F* null = new TH1F("","",1,0,1) ].
+The code is smart enough to give you a good-looking plot.
   - backgrounds: a vector of histograms, each representing a background
   - titles: the name of each background, in the same order as the backgrounds vector
   - title: the title of the distribution